| Crates.io | godust |

 The godot-rust library is a pure Rust implementation of the GDExtension bindings.
 This means you can write code in Rust that's equivalent to what you'd typically use GDScript or C# for in Godot.

 A key advantage is that because your game project is fundamentally a Rust project, you can easily integrate other Rust tools and libraries.
 For example, you can incorporate Bevy Engine packages, or use Vulkano and Ash for Vulkan graphics code.
-We're even planning future templates that will include pre-built scripts for common features, like an inventory system using Bevy ECS, among others.
+We're planning future templates that will include pre-built scripts for common features, incorporating Bevy ECS templates, among others.

 If you encounter problems or have suggestions for the CLI itself, including ideas for new templates, changes, or bug fixes, please open an issue.
 Feel free to submit pull requests (PRs) for any changes or improvements you'd like to contribute.